 Get more tips on what to do at the scene of your car accident.

 After your car accident, if you feel even the slightest hint of injury, or just have the sense that something's not right with you physically, it's important to get medical attention as soon as possible.
-Your health is clearly your first concern, but getting necessary medical treatment after a car accident (and having medical bills and records to document that treatment) will only strengthen any car accident injury claim you end up making.
+Your health is your first concern, but getting necessary medical treatment after a car accident (and having medical bills and records to document that treatment) will only strengthen any car accident injury claim you make.

 Learn more about seeing a doctor ASAP after a car accident.

 Any time you're involved in an incident that could trigger your car insurance coverage, under the terms of your policy you're required to report the incident to your insurer.
 If you don't let your car insurance company know about the crash within a reasonable time (usually a week or so at most), it could cause you problems down the line.
 That's especially true if you end up making a claim under your own coverage, or if the other driver gets in touch with your insurer before you do.